-The Matchday 1 defeat by Spain ended Romania's five-match unbeaten run in competitive U21 fixtures (W2 D3) and was only their second defeat in 13 (W7 D4).
-They were unbeaten in all six of their group games at the finals (W3 D3) before 2023.
+Romania were unbeaten in five competitive U21 fixtures (W2 D3) before losing to Spain on Matchday 1, only their second defeat in 13 (W7 D4).
+The loss to Spain was also their first group reverse at the finals (W3 D3).

 After the 2021 finals Mutu was succeeded as coach by Florin Bratu, who in turn made way for Emil Săndoi in August 2022.